AHumanMaybe/QuoNotes/README.md

   - Web App
     - QuoNotes uses ReactJS for the front end and used Firebase for various backend features as well as for live web hosting

+### Notes
+  - This repo is a duplicate of the private version with all sensitive information removed